AviTrader sponsorship ad

 CIOs are now looking to supplement passenger processing advancements with innovative solutions on the operations side.
 To boost efficiency, protect operations against disruption, and streamline processes for both passengers and staff, CIOs are embracing IT solutions for business intelligence (BI), artificial intelligence and data sharing.

 BI is the biggest area of technology investment for airlines in the coming three years, with 73% investing in major programmes.
-Nearly two-thirds of airports and airlines collect and integrate data and with the rise of generative artificial intelligence (), they are now looking to AI and machine learning to leverage this data and generate insights.
+Nearly two-thirds of airports and airlines collect and integrate data and with the rise of generative artificial intelligence (AI), they are now looking to AI and machine learning to leverage this data and generate insights.
 With most citing the “use of data to improve operational efficiency” as at least somewhat of a business challenge, it makes sense that 97% of airlines and 82% of airports are investing in AI by 2026.

-David Lavorel, of SITA, said: “As we approach a full recovery of passenger demand for air travel, with domestic travel even surpassing pre-pandemic levels in some regions, airlines and airports have learned from the congestion and disruptions seen in the past two years.
+David Lavorel, CEO of SITA, said: “As we approach a full recovery of passenger demand for air travel, with domestic travel even surpassing pre-pandemic levels in some regions, airlines and airports have learned from the congestion and disruptions seen in the past two years.
 Advanced data sharing and analytics tools will allow them to unite stakeholders and identify opportunities for greater efficiency and leaner operations.
 Solutions like total airport management and BI for passenger processing provide airports and airlines real-time insight into the management of assets and passenger flow, allowing for agile, collaborative responses to any disruptions.”

 Sustainability is also high on the agenda, with industry milestones for carbon reduction as well as regulations on emissions coming into view.
 CIOs are setting their sights on technology solutions that can deliver concrete emissions reductions.